 It sounds so definitive.

-However, when one really looks at the current research on neutering, those studies and statistics show that the issue is not so simple.
-There are a number of risks associated with neutering your dog that pet owners are not being told about.
+But current research on neutering shows that the issue is not so simple.
+There are a number of risks associated with neutering male dogs that pet owners are not being told about.

-First, let's look at the positives – the pros, pluses, and advantages – of neutering your male dog.
+First, let's look at the positives – the advantages of neutering your male dog.